Shark Navigator Vacuums Review

 Now, the Shark Navigator ZU561 is not a Powered Lift-Away vacuum.
 You can only use basic attachments with it.

-The Pet Power Brush comes with the Shark Navigator ZU562 model.
+The Pet Hair Power Brush comes with the Shark ZU562 model.

-Air-driven brushes work well when you’re not dealing with thick carpet fibers or very plush upholstery.
+Air-driven brushes work well when you’re not dealing with tick fibers carpet cleaning or very plush upholstery.
 The more resistance the brush gets, the more it slows down, however, any movement at all is better than none.
-You also have to keep them clean as hair getting tangled up around the brush will create more resistance.
+You also have to keep them clean because long hair getting tangled up around the brush will create more resistance.

 The Shark Navigator ZU560-562 models use a total of 3 filters: pre-motor foam and felt filters, and a post-motor HEPA filter.
 All Shark filters are washable and don’t need frequent replacement.